Photo courtesy of T. Frank

 These deep-sea creatures are found all over the world in temperate and cold temperate waters but generally not in the polar seas.
 Hagfish have been seen as deep as 16,405 feet (5000 m)

-What don't they eat?
+Well, what don't they eat?
 All hagfish species are important predators and scavengers dining on small invertebrates as well as dead and dying fish and other animals.
 In true hagfish fashion, it even eats with a distasteful flair.
-Sometimes it eats prey from the inside out by burrowing into or entering a dead or dying fish through the gills, mouth, or anus.
+It eats prey from the inside out by burrowing into or entering a dead or dying fish through the gills, mouth, or anus.
 It licks (scrapes) off the flesh and organs with its tooth-covered tongue.
 The hagfish leaves behind a sack skin, filled with bones.
 Yum!

 What eats them?